canakyurek/Notes/README.md

-# Notes
+# Notes with SwiftUI
-WatchOS Note taking app
+Lightweight WatchOS Note taking app with SwiftUI.
+* Contains credits and settings.